tcrurav/diamayorinnova-landing-page/README.md

 It's just that.
 This landing page will be deployed on https://diamayorinnova.es.

+DiaMayorInnova is a software project created by 3 students with the collaboration of a company and 2 schools.
+You can find the project here: https://github.com/tcrurav/DiaMayorInnova

 ## Getting Started as devoloper

 Just create a new folder called "DiaMayorInnova" for instance, and clone this project: